nutrition-data/mts-clustering-analysis-gdd/README.md

-# Multivariate Time Series Cluster Analysis
+# Multivariate Time Series Cluster Analysis of Nutrition Data
-This repo can be used to reproduce results.
+This repository can be used to reproduce the paper results.
 It comprises of R code (in RMarkdown files).

 ## Manual Installation
-Ensure the necessary submodules are installed!
+- Download the repository ZIP, or in your Terminal type `git clone https://github.com/nutrition-data/mts-clustering-analysis-gdd.git`.

-Ensure you have R Studio installed and proceed to open the R Markdown files.
-Hit ``Run > Run All`` to execute the code.
+- Ensure you have R Studio installed and proceed to open the R Markdown files.
+- Hit ``Run > Run All`` to execute the code.
 Start with the file [download_and_prep.Rmd](download_and_prep.Rmd).

 ## Custom Packages
 - `customcluster`: implementation of the custom multivariate time series clustering program.